 Going along with repairs and mechanics, the parts on a Ford vehicle are really cheap.
 They are easily accessible and inexpensive.
 The parts for my Sprinter had to come from overseas, which means it took weeks to come in and they were expensive.
 I can’t tell you how much less anxious I am knowing that I will never have that problem again.

-Regular maintenance on my van is like a normal car.
+Regular maintenance on my Ford Transit camper van is like a normal car.
 There’s no fancy list(s) of things that I have to constantly keep my eye on or make sure are always in working order.
 I get my oil changed and have them give it a once over when I do.
 All set?
 Sweet.

 4. Newer Year and Lower Miles

-I mentioned this briefly at the beginning, but I was really happy that I was able to get a van at a newer year with less miles for only slightly more than my first van.
+I mentioned this briefly at the beginning, but I was really happy that I was able to get a Ford Transit at a newer year with less miles for only slightly more than my first van.
 Ford just started making Transits in the United States, so you can’t find any older than roughly a 2015.
 But you can find Sprinters from 2004.

 I opted to spend a little more upfront with the ability to finance my van and most likely have fewer problems on the road, versus paying less upfront for an old Sprinter and having mechanical problems that you cannot finance.